Paris under Louis-Philippe: Prostitution

-Governing Paris
+Governing

 Louis-Philippe had a very different style from previous monarchs; he did not move from his residence in the Palais-Royal to the Tuileries Palace until 1 October 1831.
 Except on ceremonial occasions, he dressed like a banker or industrialist rather than a king, with a blue coat, white waistcoat and top hat, and carried an umbrella.
 Formal court dress was no longer required at receptions.
 The royal guards were replaced by soldiers from the National Guard.
 His children attended the best Paris schools, rather than having tutors.
 He spent as little time as possible in Paris, preferring the royal residences at Fontainebleau, Versailles and the Château de Neuilly.

 As soon as he came to power, Louis-Philippe dismissed the old Prefect of the Seine, the Prefect of Police, the mayors of the arrondissements and their deputies, and the 24 members of the General Council of the Seine.
 On 29 July, he appointed a temporary municipal commission to run the city, under the authority of the Minister of the Interior.
 The new council was named on 17 September, and was made up mainly of bankers, industrialists, magistrates and senior government officials.
 The successive French governments since the Ancien Régime had feared the fury of the Parisians, and a repeat of the Reign of Terror.
 Parisians had not been allowed to elect a city government from 1800 until 1830; it was always directly under the rule of the national government.
 In 1831, Louis-Philippe organized the first municipal elections, but under conditions that ensured that the Parisians would not get out of control.
 Under a law of 30 April 1831, the Chamber of Deputies created a new General Council of the Seine, with 36 elected members from Paris, three per arrondissement, and eight from the neighboring arrondissements of Saint-Denis and Sceaux.
 Only Parisians who paid more than 200 francs a year in direct taxes were allowed to vote, although they numbered less than 15,000 in a city with a population of more than 800,000 persons.
 A few other selected categories of Parisians were also allowed to vote, including judges, notaries, members of the Institut de France, retired officers who received a pension of at least 1200 francs, and doctors who had practiced in Paris more than ten years.
 This added another 2000 to the number of eligible voters.